bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 <br />
 <img width="512" alt="Image" src="https://github.com/user-attachments/assets/0368417d-7a1c-4ef7-8c24-28505b96e0ea" /><br />

-# Instructions: Collect the Wine, or Catch The Monkey to Win.
+# Collect the Wine, or Catch The Monkey to Win.
 Bubbles goal is to collect 2 of the 4 wine bubbles on the board.
 Animal Control's shared goal is to land on the Monkey.